Chromatography: Liquid chromatography

 Liquid chromatography (LC) is a separation technique in which the mobile phase is a liquid.
 It can be carried out either in a column or a plane.
 Present day liquid chromatography that generally utilizes very small packing particles and a relatively high pressure is referred to as high-performance liquid chromatography.

 In HPLC the sample is forced by a liquid at high pressure (the mobile phase) through a column that is packed with a stationary phase composed of irregularly or spherically shaped particles, a porous monolithic layer, or a porous membrane.
 Monoliths are "sponge-like chromatographic media" and are made up of an unending block of organic or inorganic parts.
 HPLC is historically divided into two different sub-classes based on the polarity of the mobile and stationary phases.
 Methods in which the stationary phase is more polar than the mobile phase (e.g., toluene as the mobile phase, silica as the stationary phase) are termed normal phase liquid chromatography (NPLC) and the opposite (e.g., water-methanol mixture as the mobile phase and C18 as the stationary phase) is termed reversed phase liquid chromatography (RPLC).

+A specialization of liquid chromatography is nano-liquid chromatography (nano-LC).